 - Weakness, numbness in limbs

 - Flu symptoms (fever, fatigue, body aches, chills)

-Controlling and Removing Ticks
+Best Methods for Controlling and Removing Ticks

 Prevent tick bites by practicing good outdoor habits.
 This means be aware when you’re entering a tick-infested area, and wear proper clothing and bug spray when you do.
 First off, don’t freak out about ticks every time you step out the front door.
 They like wooded, tall grassy areas.
 When you’ll be going somewhere like that, cover your skin with pants, tall socks, boots, long sleeves, etc. If it’s too hot for that, load up on bug spray.
 Even if you wear all that clothing, it doesn’t hurt to spray down for some added protection.